bigcommerce/stencil-cli/README.md

 The BigCommerce server emulator for local theme development.

 ## Install
-_Note: Stencil requires the Node.js runtime environment, version 8.x or 10.x We do not yet have support for Node 12 or greater._
+_Note: Stencil requires the Node.js runtime environment, version 10.x We do not yet have support for Node 12 or greater._

 Run `npm install -g @bigcommerce/stencil-cli`.